The family of an East Texas teenager is demanding justice for his killing last week

 “He cared about other people, he wanted to love and be genuinely loved in return.”

-Angel was a junior at Joaquin High School who loved sports, his family and his friends.

-He was preparing to get back on the Joaquin High football team in the Fall, in the wake of his killing.
+Tomasa says her brother Angel was a junior at Joaquin High School who loved sports, his family and his friends.
+She says he was preparing to get back on the Joaquin High football team in the fall.

-“He’s been like working out every day for two hours a day and working out at school and he was really into the whole diet and protein and measuring stuff and he was just really focused and determined he was determined.”
+“He’s been working out every day for two hours a day and working out at school, and he was really into the whole diet and protein and measuring stuff, and he was just really focused and determined.
+He was determined.”

 According to the Shelby County Sheriff’s Office, Heston Avery is charged with criminally negligent homicide.

-Avery stated he had accidentally shot his friend Angel De La Rosa.

-“From my understanding, they weren’t friends to long.
+“From my understanding, they weren’t friends for too long.
 So we didn’t know a whole lot about the friend and so I was very confused, very confused,” said De La Rosa.

 The De La Rosa family says they want justice to be served for Angel’s tragic death.